 Other scholarships such as athletic scholarships or those that require portfolios or auditions don’t actually require a separate application.
 Students are awarded a scholarship based on their acceptance into the program.
-There are also a variety of scholarships administered by the university and awarded to students without any other application with non-academic criteria.
+There are also a variety of scholarships administered by the university and awarded to students without any other application although based on non-academic criteria.
 For example: the University of Virginia awards the Bayly-Tiffany Scholarship for undergraduate students who are residents of Accomack or Northampton counties in Virginia.

 Many colleges sponsor scholarships that require separate applications.
 These may be funded by the college or by sponsors that limit the award to students attending the specific college.
 Such scholarships open to freshman can usually be found on the financial aid webpage.
 However, some scholarships may only be found in specific departments and limited to certain majors or upper division students.

 Applying for Portable Scholarships

 There are just about as many ways to apply for portable scholarships as there are scholarships themselves.
 Depending on your state, students may qualify for scholarships that can be used at public and/or private universities by applying through a state application system.
 These type of scholarships include the Florida Bright Futures program and the Palmetto Fellows Scholarship of South Carolina.
 These scholarships often have restriction such as being limited to state residents and must be used at public institutions in state.
 However, that is not always the case so it’s always a good idea to check.
 If it doesn’t say one way or another, ask!